-What Can a Handyman Do in Ruidoso, New Mexico?
+What Can a Handyman Do Without a License in Ruidoso, New Mexico?

 In Ruidoso (Lincoln County), most handyman work is regulated at the STATE level through New Mexico’s Construction Industries Division (CID).
 New Mexico has a small-project ("handyman") exemption for jobs under $7,200 (labor + materials) on a single contract; above that, you generally need a New Mexico contractor license in the correct classification.
 Regardless of the exemption, electrical/plumbing/HVAC/gas work is tightly regulated and usually requires specific state licensing and permits.